along528/SFCrime/README.md

 A demo of my results can be viewed directly on github here: https://github.com/along528/SFCrime/blob/master/code/sfcrime.ipynb

-It uses an ipython notebook and should be self explanatory.
+It uses an ipython notebook located in code/sfcrime.ipynb and should be self explanatory.